 Note that there is no equivalent legislation prohibiting surrender in respect of personal pension schemes.

-In the case IMG v German, the Court of Appeal clarified that the Pensions Act 1995, s 91 does not prevent parties from agreeing, or the court from approving or enforcing, genuine agreements intended to compromise disputed or doubtful claims to benefit rights under an occupational pension scheme.
-Any
+In the case IMG v German, the Court of Appeal clarified that the Pensions Act 1995, s 91 does not prevent parties from agreeing, or the court from approving or enforcing, genuine agreements intended to compromise disputed or doubtful claims to benefit rights under

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.